 Sodium is the solubility and volatility element.
 It is found mainly outside the cells or extracellularly.
 Although sodium does not participate in a single enzyme in the body, it is the body’s great solvent, meaning it dissolves many chemicals.
 It is also a major regulator of the fluid balance, pH and other fluid-related aspects of the body.

 Table salt – a junk food.
 Common refined table salt is a poisonous junk food that should be avoided completely for the following reasons:

 1. Most of the trace minerals have been removed.

 2. Many brands of table salt have added aluminum as a flowing agent.
 Aluminum is a nerve poison.

-A quality sea salt, such as Real Salt by Redmond, often does not raise blood pressure, and is very helpful to remineralize the body.
+Unrefined sea salt, usually does not raise blood pressure, and is very helpful to remineralize the body.
 Please avoid Himalayan Salt, which is not as healthful.
+For details, read Salt.